Contact: Manager Yang

 The research has been published in ACS Applied Materials & Interfaces .

 The new coating uses 'nanowrinkles' inspired by the carnivorous Nepenthes pitcher plant.
 The plant traps a layer of water on the tiny structures around the rim of its opening.
-This creates a slippery layer causing insects to aquaplane on the , before they slip into The pitcher where they are digested.
+This creates a slippery layer causing insects to aquaplane on the surface , before they slip into The pitcher where they are digested.

 Nanostructures utilise materials engineered at the scale of billionths of a metre - 100,000 times smaller than the width of a human hair.
 Associate Professor Neto's group at Sydney Nano is developing nanoscale materials for future development in industry.